MantekS/Vuln-Project/README.md

 2. Turn on Hyper-V or WSL in "Turn Windows features on or off" (Restart might be required).
 3. Run Docker.
 4. Open CMD or custom Docker CLI.
-5. make sure docker is running using the following command:
+5. Make sure docker is running using the following command:
    docker -v (check current Docker version)
 6. Download Vuln Project files as a zip file from GitHub and extract them in the folder of your choice.
 7. Go to the project folder using the following command: